 As a highly-leveraged capital-intensive company, Blue Jay Air has significant exposure to interest rate volatility.
-Ability to raise debt and servicing those debts are crucial to the survival of the company.
+Ability to raise debt and service the debt is crucial to the survival of the company.
 Therefore, a key risk management objective is to maintain the credit rating of the company within the investment grade categories, i.e., BBB- or higher.

 Since RPPC Dynasty took a controlling interest, Blue Jay Air has established a risk management committee headed by a well-known risk manager, Jim Peters.
-Jim was formerly the Chief Risk

-Officer (CRO) of a major Canadian bank and he was recruited by John under the recommendation from Howard Creston, former CRO of RPPC Dynasty.
-Jim was a hedge fund manager before he became the CRO of the bank and thus he has extensive knowledge in implementing risk management strategies.
-Over the last two years, Jim has put together a dynamically hedged portfolio that handles the commodity exposures that the company has been facing as well as the interest rate risks.
+Jim was formerly the Chief Risk Officer (CRO) of a major Canadian bank and he was recruited by John based on the recommendation of Howard Creston, former CRO of RPPC Dynasty.
+Jim was a hedge fund manager before he became the CRO of the bank and has extensive knowledge in implementing risk management strategies.
+Over the last two years, Jim has put together a dynamically hedged portfolio that handles the commodity exposures that the company has been facing as well as interest rate risks.

-In addition, Jim has established a Treasury role under the risk management committee to centralize the long-term and short-term fund raising activities of the company and deal with the liquidity and credit risks of the company.
-This role was headed by Elaine Saunders who was a former Treasurer of a New York-based investment bank.
+In addition, Jim has established a Treasury role under the risk management committee to centralize long-term and short-term fund-raising activities and deal with liquidity and credit risks.
+This role is headed by Elaine Saunders who was a former Treasurer of a New York-based investment bank.
 Elaine has a significant network with venture capitalists, pension fund managers, and private equity fund managers.
 Elaine has also worked in the investor relations area of a major US commercial bank and thus has dealt with credit rating agencies such as Standard & Poor's, Moody's, A.M.
 Best, and Fitch.
 Over the last two years, she has implemented a liquidity model and a credit model to monitor the company's ongoing liquidity and credit needs.

-The Risk Management roles and functions are still in the process of refinement and adjustments.
+The Risk Management roles and functions are still in the process of refinement and adjustment.
 The staffing requirement in these areas is highly specialized so it will take time to establish a full staff complement.
-As a result, the staff workload is currently intensive and turnover rate is slightly higher than the other areas.
+As a result, the staff workload is currently intensive, and the turnover rate is slightly higher than in other areas.